letsencrypt/cp-cps/CPS.md

 * Generating a key pair using secure methods
 * Submitting a request for a certificate containing all necessary information, including the public key
-* Agreeing to the relevant Subscriber Greement
+* Agreeing to the relevant Subscriber Agreement

 ## 4.2 Certificate application processing